syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 The SfListView gets the selected item by using the [SfListView.SelectedItem](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItem.html) and [SfListView.CurrentItem](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~CurrentItem.html) properties.
 Both `SfListView.SelectedItem` and `SfListView.CurrentItem` returns the same data object when selecting single item.
 When selecting more than one item, the `SfListView.SelectedItem` property returns the first selected item, and the `SfListView.CurrentItem` property returns the last selected item.

-W> If you set any item that is not available in the `SfListView.ItemsSource` to `SfListView.SelectedItem` or `SfListView.CurrentItem` property, exception will be thrown.
+W> If you select an item when `SfListView.SelectedItem` is none orelse if you select multiple items when `SfListView.SelectedItem` is single, exception will be thrown.

 ## Selected item customization